Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 Physiotherapy measures

-• Electrophoresis...
-It is carried out using anesthetics and anti-inflammatory drugs.
-Helps to restore the metabolic process in the area of \u200b\u200baffected tissues.
+• electrophoresis.
+It is carried out with the use of anesthetics and anti-inflammatory drugs.
+Helps to restore the metabolic process in the area of affected tissues.

-• Acupuncture...
+• Acupuncture.
 It has an analgesic effect, improves nerve conduction.

-Physical exercises
+Physical exercise

-• Squats...
+• Squats.
 The exercise is done with arms extended forward, heels should not come off the floor.

-At the initial stages, 7 approaches are performed for each exercise, in the future the load increases.
+On early stages 7 approaches are performed for each exercise, in the future the load increases.
 If exercise therapy is prescribed by a doctor, then the quantity and quality of exercises are selected by the instructor.

 Surgery for lordosis